DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-davidsky0995/README.md

 #Week 4

+-This week we learned a method on how to construct proofs which is called Methods of Proof

+-Under Methods of Proof there are several ways on proving logical statemetns which are:

+-Direct Proof

+-Proof by Contraposition (Indirect)

+-Vacuous and Trivial Proof

+-Proof by Contradiction (Indirect)

+-Proof by Equivalence

+-Mathematical Induction

 -Mathematical induction was familiar to me, but the lesson was more detailed and I learned that there are detailed steps like the basis step and indution step.

 -The basis step is needed for validity of the equation to be used.